PruvoNet/squiss-ts/README.md

 #### {Object|string} message.body
 The body of the SQS message, unwrapped from the SNS metadata wrapper (if `unwrapSns` was specified in the constructor), and JSON-parsed (if `bodyFormat: 'json'` was specified in the constructor).
 Otherwise the body will just be a string.

+#### {Object} message.attributes
+The parsed attributes map of the SQS message.
+To get the raw attributes, use `message.raw.MessageAttributes`

 #### {string} message.subject
 The subject of the SNS message, if set.
 Exists only if unwrapSns was specified.